 Pattern Method Model Pattern Select the parent Root Node, View or Package in the Browser window and: 1.
-Click on Perspective in the top right corner of the Enterprise Architect screen.
-2. Select Management &gt; Threat Modeling.
-The Model Wizard view displays, showing the 'Threat Modeling Perspective' and the 'Threat Model with Multiple Trust Boundaries' pattern.
+Click on screen.
+2. Select Management > Threat Modeling.
+The Model Wizard view displays, showing the 'Threat Modeling Perspective' the 'Threat Model with Multiple Trust Boundaries' pattern.
 Click on the Create Model(s) button to load the pattern into the selected Package.
-Diagram Template Select the parent View, Package or element in the Browser window and either: Click on the icon in the Browser window toolbar, or Right-click and select the 'Add
+Diagram Template Select the parent View, Package or element in the Browser window and either: • Click on the icon in the Browser window toolbar, or • Right click and select the 'Add Diagram' (for View or Backage) or 'Add Add Right-click and select the 'Add Diagram' (for View or Package) or 'Add Add Diagram' (for element) menu option, or

-Diagram' (for View or Package) or 'Add Add Diagram' (for element) menu option, or Select the 'Design &gt; Diagram &gt; Add' ribbon option The 'New Diagram' dialog displays.
+• Select the 'Design > Diagram > Add' ribbon option The 'New Diagram' dialog displays.
 Provide a name for the diagram and, in the 'Type' field, click on the drop-down arrow and select 'Management Threat Modeling'.
 2. In the 'Select From' panel click on 'Threat Modeling Diagram' and in the 'Diagram Types' panel click on 'Trust diagram'.
 3. Click on the OK button .
 The Diagram View displays ready to populate with objects, and the 'Trust Diagram' page opens in the Diagram Toolbox (see the Trust Diagram Toolbox Page section in this topic).
 Diagram Patterns When you open a Trust diagram, the 'Trust Diagram Modeling' page opens in the Diagram Toolbox .
 This is accompanied by a 'Threat Patterns' page, which contains icons to generate a Threat element and Mitigation Checklist element for each of the STRIDE Threat types (see the Security Threats Taxonomy Based on the STRIDE Methodology section, next).
 Click on the required pattern icon and drag it onto your diagram to generate the elements.